Love's Labour's Lost Love Quotes

 How we cite our quotes: Citations follow this format: (Act.Scene.Line)

 I profane my lips on thy

 foot, my eyes on thy picture, and my heart on thy every

 Boyet is reading Armado's letter to Jaquenetta.
 As was the courtly custom, Armado places himself below her.
 Even laying his eyes on her picture dirties her.
 (But this doesn't keep him from imagining his heart on "every part.")

-KING: I heard your guilty rhymes, observ'd your fashion,
+I heard your guilty rhymes, observed your fashion,

 It's funny listening to the King give his friends a hard time, when we figure Berowne must be about to out him.
 Shakespeare sets up a number of satisfying expectation/fulfillment patterns in the play.